sigma0-dev/zkbitcoin/whitepaper/index.md

    version: Version::TWO,
    lock_time: absolute::LockTime::ZERO,
    input: vec![
-      // one of the inputs contains the stateless zkApp TxIn {
+      // one of the inputs contains the stateless zkapp TxIn {
          previous_output: OutPoint {
-               txid: /* the zkApp txid */,
+               txid: /* the zkapp txid */,
-               vout: /* the output id of the zkApp */, },
+               vout: /* the output id of the zkapp */, },
          script_sig: /* p2tr script to zkBitcoin */,
          sequence: Sequence::MAX,